martinknytl/dmw_genomes.md/Making_blast_db.md

 ```
 # change directory

-first, I must to the folder "projects", than to the "rrg-ben/knedlo"
+first, I must go to the folder "projects", than to the "rrg-ben/knedlo"
 ```
 cd /home/knedlo/projects
 ```